ellisdeakinn-boop/elevate-funnel-big-j-sales/brief.md

 ## Ad Angles

-Your boss will not care when you quit.
-Your family will care.
-Show them you can build real income in sales in 8 weeks.,You make over $70,000 a year and still feel broke.
-Remote sales commission is how you actually build wealth while working from anywhere.,That watch, that car, that beach life you see online is not luck.
-It is one skill.
-I teach you that skill in 8 weeks.,You hate the job.
-You hate the boss.
-You hate how your body feels.
-One skill change fixes all three within 8 to 10 weeks.,Sarah made $10,000 in month two.
-Jordan went from $5,000 to $25,000 a month.
-Harry is at $50,000.
-This is not luck.
-This is the system.
+Your boss does not care about your dreams.
+A remote sales job does not either, which is why it pays.,You tried crypto.
+You tried side hustles.
+You tried more shifts.
+None of them worked because none of them teach you a real skill.
+Sales does.,Harry made $50,000 a month in commission.
+He started at zero.
+It took six months.
+Your next job does not have to look like your last one.,Your body hurts because you are stuck.
+Your family is frustrated because you are frustrated.
+A remote sales income changes both of those things.,You want the lifestyle.
+You want the beach days and the freedom and the money.
+Sales is how you actually get there, not in five years, in weeks.

 ---

 ## Result Cards
-- **$10,000** — Sarah: Made $10,000 in her second month, starting from zero
+- **$10,000** — Sarah: Made $10,000 in her second month starting from zero
-- **$25,000** — Jordan: Grew from $5,000 to $25,000 per month in three months
+- **$25,000** — Jordan: Went from $5,000 to $25,000 per month in three months
-- **$50,000** — Harry: Went from zero to $50,000 monthly commission in six months
+- **$50,000** — Harry: Built to $50,000 monthly commission in six months

 ## FAQ / Objection Handling
 **Q: I have had sales training before.
 Why is this different?**
 A: Most training teaches you theory.
-This is 1-on-1 coaching where I show you the exact script and system I used to go remote five years ago, plus you get community and group calls where you see others like Sarah and Jordan getting results in real time.
+I teach you how to actually land remote sales roles and close deals for commission.
+Harry went from zero to $50,000 a month in six months because he learned the skill that actually matters, not another framework.

-**Q: Is $4,000 too much to spend right now?**
+**Q: Four grand feels like a lot.
+Is it worth it?**
-A: Harry made $50,000 a month after six months.
-Jordan went from $5,000 to $25,000 a month.
-You are not spending $4,000, you are investing it and getting paid back within your first month when you land the job.
+A: Jordan paid for the program and made $5,000 in month one, then scaled to $25,000 monthly.
+Most people drop $4,000 on things they never use.
+This pays for itself in the first month.

-**Q: I think I should just try this by myself first.**
+**Q: I think I should try this on my own first.**
-A: You already tried crypto, other online businesses, and extra shifts.
-What changes is having someone who has actually done this show you the exact moves instead of figuring it out alone for months or years.
+A: You have tried on your own.
+That is why you are here.
+The difference between someone making $50,000 a month like Harry and someone still stuck is the roadmap and accountability.
+That is what you get.

-**Q: I do not think sales is for me.**
+**Q: I don't think it is me.
+I think the script is the problem.**
-A: You are not the problem.
-The script and system you have been taught is the problem.
-I teach you a different approach that works for people in their mid-20s who are tired of their job and want to build real income fast.
+A: The script matters, but execution matters more.
+Sarah started with no experience and made $10,000 in month two because she learned how to sell, not just what to say.
+That skill transfers forever.